Hobgood Facial Plastic Surgery: Todd Hobgood, MD

 During your consultation appointment, Dr. Hobgood examines your eyes and reviews your medical history.
 This information helps him to discover whether you have any problems that could make complications more likely or eliminate you as a good candidate for eyelid lift surgery.
 Certain factors can affect the results of the procedure, such as skin type, age, ethnic background, and how much vision impairment, if any, you have.

 Dr. Hobgood discusses his findings with you, addresses any concerns or questions you have, works with you to develop a treatment plan, and goes over the finer details of the surgery with you so you know what to expect.
-In some cases, you may find that your blepharoplasty is a good complement to brow lift, facelift, or another type of facial rejuvenation.
+In some cases, you may find that your blepharoplasty is a good complement to brow lift, facelift, or another type of facial rejuvenation, that could include, fat transfer, a chemical Peel or carbon dioxide laser treatment.

 Dr. Todd Hobgood